Asbjoernemil/Cazora-frontend/README.md

 It fully belongs to ZAP - that's us - but feel free to fork and use away :0 Copenhagen 2023

+Installation guide:
+Download folder, open project in VS Code, open terminal and run command 'npm install'.
+Then, run 'npm run build' and let it do its thing.
+Lastly, run 'npm run preview'.

+This will run the app on http://localhost:4173 (unless you have configured it otherwise with --port)